openjs-foundation/cross-project-council/project-resources/npm-continuity-policy.md

 ## Summary

-This policy is intended to ensure that OpenJS npm Organizations remain accessible and manageable.
+This policy is intended to ensure that OpenJS npm Packages and Organizations remain accessible and manageable.
+It applies to all packages that are published on npm and part of a project.

 It addresses the following use cases: